 At the bottom of the panel, press the three-dot button on the left, and then click the “Sensors” option.
 Under Geolocation, select “Custom location.”

 Now put in your location based on latitude and longitude.
-(If you don’t know it by heart because you are not Bear Grylls, here’s an easy drag-and-drop tool).
+(If you don’t know it by heart because you are not Bear Grylls, you can manually locate your location on Google Maps, right-click it, and select “What’s Here?” to find it.).
 Reload the page, allow location data in the pop-up window, and you’ll see that the map zeroes into the location you selected.

 Naturally you can set a fake location with this tool, and that might indeed be preferable, depending on your level of trust with the site in question.
 Generally, setting something “close enough” to your city or postal code will achieve the results you want.